haleighdalke/frontend-fit-task-ic/README.md

 # Instructions
 To run the app, follow these instructions:
+1. In another terminal, $ cd /backend-fit-task-ic
+2. $ bundle install
+3. $ rails s --> to run Rails API server
-1. $ cd /frontend-fit-task-ic
+4. $ cd /frontend-fit-task-ic
-2. $ npm install
+5. $ npm install
-3. $ npm start
+6. $ npm start
 Now you should see the signup/login page.

 # Overview on how to use